Luye Pharma Ltd: Methodological note for HCP/ORDM/HCO disclosure 2025

 Category 5 waste generated in operations

-All outers/shippers/shrink wrap is recycled by Pre-wholesaler.
+All outers/shippers/shrink wrap is recycled by pre-wholesaler.

 Pallets are reused by pre-wholesaler unless damaged, any damaged pallets are returned to their supplier to be recycled.